 Despite the Bastille being described as good, conditions in the prison varied widely.
 The subterranean dungeons or cachots were damp and vermin-infested while the cells immediately below the roof, called the calottes, were affected by the weather: freezing during the snow, damp and humid during the rain, and suffocating and hot during the sunny summer months.
 Thus, unless the prison was crowded, prisoners were generally held in the middle floors in an octagonal room that was about sixteen feet in diameter.

 Rooms had varying degrees of accommodations.
 Most rooms had one window at varying heights.
 For example, in some rooms, the window came down to the floor, other cells had steps that led to it and in some the windows were about chest level, but all the windows had a secure iron grate.
 All rooms except the dungeons also had a stove or fireplace whose vents were likewise secured by “strong iron grates.”
-In addition, walls and ceilings were plastered and white washed and some floors had tiles or stones.
-One eighteenth century British author noted:
+In addition, walls and ceilings were plastered and whitewashed and some floors had tiles or stones.
+Moreover:

 Some prisoners were permitted to send for their things and improve their conditions in prison.
 The upper classes particularly took advantage and decorated their cells to make themselves comfortable.
 The lists of things they brought into the prison included everything from furniture and clothing to fragrances.
-One nineteenth-century historian wrote at length about those who sent for their things:
+In the nineteenth-century Legends of the Bastille, author Frantz Funck-Brentano wrote at length about those who sent for their things:

 “[Marguerite de Launay, baroness] de Staal relates that she had hers hung with tapestry; the Marquis de Sade covered the bare walls with long and brilliant hangings: other prisoners ornamented their rooms with family portraits; they procured chests of drawers, desks, round tables, dressing-cases, armchairs, cushion in Utrecht velvet; the inventories of articles belonging to the prisoners show they managed to secure everything they thought necessary.
 The Abbé Brigault, who was imprisoned at the same time as [Baroness] de Staal … brought into the Bastille five armchairs, two pieces of tapestry, eleven serge hangings, eight chairs, a bureau, a small table, three pictures, &c.
 The list of effects taken out of the Bastille by the Comte de Belle-Isle … includes a library consisting of 333 volumes and ten atlases, a complete service of fine linen and plate for the table, a bed furnished with gold-bordered red damask, four pieces of tapestry on antique subjects, two mirrors, a screen of gold-bordered red damask matching the bed, two folding screens, two armchairs with cushions, and armchair in leather, three chairs in tapestry, an overmantel of gilt copper, tables, drawers, stands, candlestick of plated copper, &c.